 Your Swiss Sàrl/GmbH Registered Office

 All Swiss companies must have a Registered Office which must be a physical address in Switzerland.

-The minimum share capital for a limited liability company (Sàrl/GmbH) is CHF20,000 this has to be fully paid up on the day of incorporation into a Swiss depository bank.
-The notary needs to see the certificate of deposit.
+The minimum share capital for a limited liability company (Sàrl/GmbH) is CHF20,000, fully paid up on the day of incorporation into a Swiss depository bank.

 The share capital for a limited company (AG) is CHF100,000 .
 At least CHF50,000 must be paid into a Swiss depository bank and The issued shares are CHF 100 each.